Ding-Dang-Yang/2023-Ephys-Challenge/README.md

 > It transforms the data into (2^n) x (2^n) matrices and extracts the eigenvalues before outputting them.

+CIFAR_100_8_8_with_zero.ipynb

+> Download the CIFAR-100 dataset and extract classes 3 and 88.
+Convert the images in these classes to 4x4 matrices, representing three colors, and fill the fourth color with zeros.

 Train:

 > This section encompasses the entire data input, model training, and the recognition of results.

+train_8_8.ipynb

+> Train the model with 8x8 inputs.

+Result

+accuracy_8_8 with zero.text

+> Using the data downloaded from CIFAR_100_8_8_with_zero, train the model using train_8_8, and obtain the results.

 ## dataset